lillaszulyovszky/ironhack-case-study-classification/README.md

 ## Data

-Leveraging on the [data](https://github.com/lillaszulyovszky/ironhack-case-study-classification/tree/main/data_sets) we were provided with, we used Tableau's and Python's data visualisation tools to explore the relationships between features.
-To find out more about the distribution of the important features we highlighted, you can have a look on our Tableau dashboard below:
+Leveraging on the [data](https://github.com/lillaszulyovszky/ironhack-case-study-classification/tree/main/data_sets) we were provided with, we used Tableau's and Python's data visualisation tools to explore the relationships between features. <br/>
+To find out more about the distribution of the important features we highlighted, you can have a look on our Tableau dashboard below:<br/>
 [Link to tableau](https://public.tableau.com/profile/szulyovszky.lilla#!/vizhome/CaseStudyClassification_Lilla/Task9-Dashboard2?publish=yes)
 ![Tableau Dashboard](https://github.com/lillaszulyovszky/ironhack-case-study-classification/blob/main/images/metrics_visuals/tableau_screenshot.png?raw=true)